lutter/forge-tools/README.md

 To get started, run `latest`.
 This will create a directory `data/tarballs` containing the latest version of each Forge tarball.
 Then run `unpack` which will unpack them in `data/code`.
+Run `clean` to remove empty directories and other annoying stuff.

-Finally, run `link` which will create additional directories like `provider` and `type` linking to subdirectories of individual modules that contain such data.
+Finally, run `link` which will create additional directories in `links/` like `provider` and `type` linking to subdirectories of individual modules that contain such data.